kwoolheater/TAP/README.md

 Clone the file from this github and then install the pod files.
 The app should run without any problems when all of the pod files are installed.

+Usage

+The order function is still being worked on, so that button is disabled.